 When Religion is not enough

-After reading John 11:38-57, it is a story that always leaves me astonished at the Pharisees but alert in my own life that I don’t become so “holy” that I lose true faith, heart, and belief in God.
+When religion is not enough where do you turn?
+John 11:38-57 is a story that continually leaves me astonished at the Pharisees but alert in my own life.
+I do not want to become so “holy” that I lose true faith, heart, and belief in God.
 We can become so “religious” in our lives that we lose faith and belief in the greatness of God.
-We can also become jealous and upset at what others receive, or other people’s answered prayer that we also miss Jesus blessings and miracles.
+We can also become jealous and upset at what others receive or other persons answered prayer that we also miss Jesus blessings and miracles.

 Jesus Raises Lazarus From the Dead